dutangc/CASdatasets/man-md/fretri2auto9605.md

 # French private motor, third party liability or disability triangles

+## Description

  Datasets `fretri1auto9605`, `fretri2auto9605` and `fretri3auto9605` contain claim triangles of motor policies from a French non-life insurer between 1996 and 2005.
 Dataset `fretri4auto9403` contains a claim triangle of motor policies from a French non-life insurer between 1994 and 2003.
 Note that the accident year 1994 corresponds to all of years before 1994 (included).

 For each dataset, the variable `fretri1auto---` is a list of 3 elements for the damage guarantee, the body guarantee and the total.
 Each element is also a list of two elements with paid claims and incurred claim amounts.
 Note that claim amounts are cumulated.